 - Close all the faucets

-- Using either a water pump converter kit or a piece of tubing attached to the inlet of the water pump, insert the other end of the tubing into a gallon of antifreeze.
+- Using either a water pump converter kit or a piece of tubing attached to the inlet of the water pump, insert the other end of the pipe into a gallon of antifreeze

 - Turn on the pump to start circulating the non-toxic antifreeze